Fireworks and hot temperatures can be a dangerous combo. People can harm themselves and are in danger of lighting up entire neighborhoods.

 JIM WATSON/AFP/AFP/Getty Images

-Each year, 230 people on average go to the emergency room in the weeks leading up to and after the Fourth of July, with the majority of those injuries including burns affecting hands and fingers, eyes, arms, legs, head and ears.
+180 people on average go to the emergency room every day around the Fourth of July, with the majority of those injuries including burns affecting hands and fingers, eyes, arms, legs, head and ears.

 Consumer Product Safety Commission/Shutterstock

-Here are some tips to keep your party from ending up at the hospital or starting a fire.
+Here are some tips to keep you out of the hospital and from starting a fire.

 Obey local ordinances regulating the sale/use of fireworks